DerrickGold/SmartReflectServer/README.md

 # Smart Reflect Server
-A modular Smart Mirror software solution with API's for external hardware interaction.
+A modular Smart Mirror software solution with API's for external hardware interaction, and support for plugins written in any programming language.

 ##About: